octostack/octostack/README.md

 **Definition:** Compliance with regulations like GDPR and CCPA.

+- **GDPR:** Ensuring compliance with the General Data Protection Regulation for data privacy in the EU.
+- **CCPA:** Ensuring compliance with the California Consumer Privacy Act for data privacy in California.
 - **Data Anonymization:** Techniques to protect personal data.
 - **Consent Management:** Ensuring user consent for data collection and processing.
 - **Compliance Audits:** Regular reviews of data privacy practices.